bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2025-introducing-gorilla.md

 [Watch the getting started video on Gorilla.tube](https://gorilla.tube/docs/first-run/)

 So, I counted.
 I have 7 iPads in this house. _Seven_.
-School is a factor, as is the steady accrual of _stuff_.Readers will know we have four kids.
+School is a factor, as is the steady accrual of _stuff_.
+Readers will know we have four kids.
 I am not proud of this first fact, but the latter is a continual source of challenge and reward.

 It's perhaps then not a surprise that Megan and I don't have a lot of time.
 Yeah yeah everyone has the same amount of time.
 Those folks can shove it.
 Many afternoons are spent with the kids watching a screen, while Megan and I get something done, or steal away on an errand.